WeblateOrg/weblate/docs/admin/projects.rst

     File in parent dir: {{ filename|parentdir }}
     It can be used multiple times:  {{ filename|parentdir|parentdir }}

-...and other Django template features.
+…and other Django template features.

 .. _import-speed: